-Since I was just beginning my quest to eating better, I played around with a few healthier protein pancake recipes hoping to find a reliable recipe for when I was in the mood for some tasty protein pancakes.
 For those of you that are looking for the mashed banana and oats pancakes, this is not the recipe for you.
 Sorry!
-My taste buds aren’t very partial to banana so I skipped trying all those recipes out.
 This is my favorite simple protein pancake recipe, with only five ingredients that can be made in a personal sized blender.

-I used a vanilla ice cream flavored protein powder, which gives the pancakes a slightly sweet taste.
-The oats ground down to oat flour make these pancakes gluten free, providing that you are also using a gluten free protein powder.
+I used a vanilla protein powder, which gives the pancakes a slightly sweet taste.
+The oats ground down to oat flour make these pancakes gluten free.
 If you're really trying to cut back on calories, skip the chocolate chips in favor of something healthier, like blueberries as an add-in, or honey almond granola as a topping to give the pancakes a little crunch.

 If you love peanut butter but have a borderline obsession/addiction, may I suggest PB2 or (my personal favorite) chocolate PB2?
 For those of you who don't know about PB2, you're missing out!
-It's half the day and half the calories of regular peanut butter for a 2 tbsp serving.
-It’s powdered peanut butter that reconstitutes once you add water to it.
-Kind of like astronaut food?
-Top these pancakes off with your favorite brand of maple syrup and dig in!
-This single serving recipe makes one large or two small protein pancakes, but the recipe could easily be doubled if you’re on a health kick with a family member or friend.
-‘Tis the season for New Year’s resolutions!
+It's half the fat and half the calories of regular peanut butter for a 2 tablespoon serving.

 What's your favorite way to make breakfast tasty and healthier?

-- 1 tbsp chocolate chips (or other add-ins if desired)
+- 1 tablespoon chocolate chips (or other add-ins, if desired)

-Love getting your protein in?
+Love getting your protein in at breakfast?
 Try these yummy Protein Waffles!